 This unit group covers government regulatory associate professionals not classified elsewhere.
-For instance, the group includes agricultural, fisheries, forestry, tourism, prices, labour, wages and weights and measures inspectors.
+For instance, the group includes tourism, labour and wages inspectors.

-- (a) Examining places of business to ensure the use of correct weights and measures in trade; - (b) Monitoring price regulations to assess appropriateness of costs for goods and services to protect consumer interests; - (c) Monitoring and auditing tourism facilities to assess they meet service regulations; - (d) Monitoring labour standards to ensure compliance with employment standards and legislation; - (e) Monitoring wage regulations to ensure appropriate levels of pay for work performed and to assess compliance with employment standards and legislation; - (f) Performing related investigative and administrative tasks to record findings, document compliance problems or inappropriate business practices and to prepare reports and correspondence.
+- (a) Monitoring and auditing tourism facilities to assess they meet service regulations; - (b) Monitoring labour standards to ensure compliance with employment standards and legislation;

+- (c) Monitoring wage regulations to ensure appropriate levels of pay for work performed and to assess compliance with employment standards and legislation; - (d) Performing related investigative and administrative tasks to record findings, document compliance problems or inappropriate business practices and to prepare reports and correspondence.

-- Agricultural Inspector
+- Labour Inspector

-- Fisheries Inspector
+- Tourist Facilities Inspector

-- Forestry Inspector
+- Wage Inspector